Water temperature in Gaza

 Minimum:

-As of now, in Gaza, the water temperature is 73.7°F. It's safe to say that the water is comfortably warm for various water-related activities.
-Today's reading is 0.5°F higher than the average recorded on this particular day in recent years.
-Since yesterday, there was a slight increase in temperature.
-This indicates a warming trend over the past day.
-According to the forecast, we expect the temperature to rise a bit.Recent sea temperature and forecast
+As of now, in Gaza, the water temperature is 81.9°F. It's safe to say that the water is comfortably warm for various water-related activities.
+Today's reading is 0.3°F lower than the average recorded on this particular day in recent years.
+The sea temperature remains approximately unchanged from yesterday.
+According to the forecast, we expect the temperature to fall a bit.Recent sea temperature and forecast

-The water temperature today is above average for the last two weeks, showing a small increase in temperature.
+Today's water temperature is considerably lower than the average registered over the last two weeks, indicating a slight cooling trend.
 It also aligns closely with the historical average temperature for this date, indicating a typical climate pattern.
-The maximum temperature recorded for this date was 75.7°F on 2024, while the historical minimum was 70.2°F on 2022.
+The maximum temperature recorded for this date was 83.5°F on 2020, while the historical minimum was 81.2°F on 2017.

 Daily water temperature in Gaza